 Whatever the problem, there are several steps you can take to get sales to use the content that’s available to them.
-Considering 28% of marketing budgets go to content creation on average, it’s well worth the effort.
+Considering that on average, 28 percent of marketing budgets go to content creation, it’s well worth the effort.

 When you have marketing on one side complaining that sales is ignoring messaging that’s taken months to develop, and sales on the other side complaining that the messaging isn’t effective, that doesn’t serve either group.

-It’s time to end the stalemate, beginning with communication.
+It’s time to end the stalemate by improving communication.
 If you’re not already scheduling regular meetings between marketing and sales, start now.
 The marketing analytics company Kissmetrics recommends meeting at least monthly, if not more often, to share thinking about content development.

-A regularly scheduled meeting provides a great opportunity for marketing to explain to sales the strategy behind the content they’re developing– and for sales to report to marketing on the types of materials and messages customers are responding to.
+A regularly scheduled meeting provides a great opportunity for marketing to explain the strategy behind the sales enablement content they’re developing– and for sales to report to marketing on the types of materials and messages customers are responding to.

 If you want sales to use your marketing content, make it as accessible as possible.
 Your knowledge sharing platform should have a mechanism for enabling sales to access content through whatever CRM system they use every day.
-You should also make sure they can access your content anywhere, on any device, by using a cloud-based platform with a mobile app.
-You also want to be able to organize content in a way that makes searching for a particular item or topic quick and simple.
+You should also make sure they can access your sales enablement content anywhere, on any device, by using a cloud-based platform with a mobile app.
+And you’ll want to be able to organize content in a way that makes searching for a particular item or topic quick and simple.

 Once sales teams start using content regularly, find out how it’s performing.
 You want a sales enablement platform that lets you measure how much of the content sales is actually using (and which pieces of content in particular).

-Once you know which pieces of content are performing well and which aren’t, you can adjust accordingly – eliminating content that’s not paying off, adding new content based on what’s working and so forth.
+Once you know which pieces of sales enablement content are performing well and which aren’t, you can adjust accordingly – eliminating content that’s not paying off, adding new content based on what’s working, and so forth.
 Marketing and sales teams will both be happier and more successful in achieving their respective goals, and the business will benefit as a result.